pr0ta9/Genesis/README.md

 - **AWS Bedrock**: Access to Claude, Llama, and other models
   - Add your AWS access key, secret key, and region in GUI settings
-  - ⚠️ Untested - may have compatibility issues

-- **Google Gemini**: Access to Gemini models
-  - Add your Google API key in GUI settings
-  - ⚠️ Untested - may have compatibility issues

-- **OpenAI**: Access to GPT-4, GPT-3.5 models
-  - Add your OpenAI API key in GUI settings
-  - ⚠️ Untested - may have compatibility issues

 - **Other Providers**: Additional providers can be configured in GUI settings